They talk to you -

 The voices started in on how they were the yarn best suited for the job - or not - I heard from the St. Louis Fibers (great name for a soccer team!): "Don't even think about using us - not enough of us.
 Go down to the lesser mortals."
 They look innocent enough when they wrapped in the harmless looking skeins - but oh the egos they have.
 They think they should be touched.
 They think they should be admired.
 They think they should be used.

-e and all the voices go silent and you think that's the end of it.
+So you pick one and all the voices go silent and you think that's the end of it.
 But whoa to her (or him) that does not finish the project.
 Who lets it go for a little while - or worse - who frogs several times.
 Then the voices start again: "What are you doing to me?
 I thought I was going to be a cable?
 Do you have a clue?"

 I might have a clue but I have over 1000 patterns.
 Sometimes a pattern you'd think is easy turns out not to be as facile as you thought.
 Sometimes the pattern and yarn don't mesh up.
 Sometimes other things get in the way.